 Some estimate that the tradition includes over 300 denominations.
 Why are there so many?
 There are two main reasons:

 - Protestantism has no central authority.
 There is no single leader in the Protestant tradition that has the power to prohibit new denominations or churches from starting.
 In Roman Catholicism and Eastern Orthodoxy, the formation of new denominations (most are geographically organized) and churches are rooted in the vision of the tradition’s central leadership.

 - Protestantism flourishes in free countries.
-Many Protestant denominations started in Europe and some experienced tension with civil authorities and fought for the right to exist in their early years.
-However, in recent centuries denominations have experienced less restrictions, especially in America where religious freedom is a core value.
+Many Protestant denominations started in Europe, and some experienced tension with civil authorities and fought for the right to exist in their early years.
+However, in recent centuries denominations have experienced fewer restrictions, especially in America, where religious freedom is a core value.

 Where do all the Protestant denominations come from?
 Most trace their roots to the 16th-century Reformation in Europe when men like Martin Luther of Germany (1483-1546), Ulrich Zwingli of Switzerland (1484-1531), and John Calvin of France (1509-1564) charged the Roman Catholic church with a variety of abuses.

-- In the Baptist tradition: Southern Baptists, American Baptist, Conservative Baptists
+- In the Baptist tradition: Southern Baptists, American Baptists, Conservative Baptists

 - In the Presbyterian tradition: Presbyterian Church USA, Presbyterian Church in America, Evangelical Covenant Order of Presbyterians